Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - array.findIndex(callBackFunction) = Finds and returns the index of the first element in an array that satisfies the function or -1 if not found.
 - array.reverse() = Reverses the order of the array elements.
 - array.splice(indexToStartAt, numberOfItemsToRemove, optionalReplacement) = modifies arrays by removing, replacing, or adding elements at a specified index.
 - array.some(callBackFunction) = returns true if the callBackFunction returns true for at least 1 of the array elements.
+- array.reduce(callBackFunction) = takes an array and applies a callback function to condense the array into a single value -- callBackFunction = array.reduce((accumulator, currentArrayElement)){currentArrayElement},'initialValue'
+		---  return value for the callback becomes the value of the accumulator on the next iteration.

 - for (let iterator; condition; iteration) {logic;}
 - for (const value of iterable) {logic}

 - string.toLowerCase() = Lower Case
-- string.repeat(number) = repeats the string
+- string.repeat(number) = repeats the stringcurrentArrayElement,'defaultValue'
 - string.replace(characterSequenceToBeReplaced(string/regex), stringThatReplacesMatchingSequence) = returns a new string.
 - string.match(regex) = returns an array of match results containing either the first match, or all matches if the global flag is used or null if no match is found.
 - string.split() = splits a string into an array of substrings depending on a separator and returns a new array.
 - string.split(separator, limit) = Specifies character or regex to be used for splitting / where each split occurs.
 Upper limit on the number of splits to be found in a string / number of entries to be placed in the new array.
 	-- No separator = 1 array element.
 	-- "", empty string = every character
+	--"separator"
+	-- regex = regex

 - functions return undefined by default
 - function x(parameter=defaultValue){}